Running: Left and right balance

+Balance and recovery

+Dynamic balance is fundamentally important to good running technique.
+During the footstrike phase it allows for the faster establishment of a stable base of support and increased levels of overall stability.
+During the midstance phase, the regaining of balance continues and also allows for the greater recovery of energy.
+These are essential for the subsequent propulsion phase to be performed in an efficient manner.
+Throughout a run, a good sense of balance helps to ensure better running economy meaning that energy is more effectively used and recovered overall.

+A person can develop a better sense of balance for running by performing balance exercises which transfer to their running ability.
+For example, a one legged squat exercise, where the raised leg is positioned behind, is an action with a similar range of movement to the midstance phase.
+Practicing it means that balance can be regained and maintained more easily during a gait cycle.
+A better sense of balance for running can also be gained in combination with the improvement of other factors related to running.
+For example, a person can balance on one bent leg while looking around themselves in order to additionally improve the flexibility and stability of their neck.

 Health benefits

 Cardiovascular

 While there exists the potential for injury while running (just as there is in any sport), there are many benefits.
 Some of these benefits include potential weight loss, improved cardiovascular and respiratory health (reducing the risk of cardiovascular and respiratory diseases), improved cardiovascular fitness, reduced total blood cholesterol, strengthening of bones (and potentially increased bone density), possible strengthening of the immune system and an improved self-esteem and emotional state.
 Running, like all forms of regular exercise, can effectively slow or reverse the effects of aging.
 Even people who have already experienced a heart attack are 20% less likely to develop serious heart problems if engaging more frequently in running or any type of aerobic activity.

 Although an optimal amount of vigorous aerobic exercise such as running might bring benefits related to lower cardiovascular disease and life extension, an excessive dose (e.g., marathons) might have an opposite effect associated with cardiotoxicity.